hugoklok12/possible-football-table-generator/README.md

 # possible-football-table-generator
-Script that displays all possible changes in the standings table after a played gameweek
+Web app that displays all possible changes in the standings table after a played gameweek

 ## Installation
 ```